-This permit applies to discharges of dredged or fill material into non-tidal waters of the United States for the construction of residential, commercial, recreational, and institutional projects and restoration activities, and their components, which comprise and are necessary for the construction, use and maintenance of such projects.
-Project components may include, but are not limited to roads, parking lots, garages, yards, utility lines, temporary construction facilities and stormwater management facilities.
-Residential developments include multiple and single unit developments.
-Examples of commercial developments include retail stores, light industrial facilities, research facilities, warehouses, distribution facilities, hotels, restaurants, business parks, and shopping centers.
-Examples of recreational facilities include playgrounds, playing fields, golf courses, hiking trails, bike paths, horse paths, stables, nature centers, and campgrounds.
-Examples of institutional developments include schools, fire stations, government office buildings, judicial buildings, public works buildings, libraries, hospitals, and places of worship.
+Minor activities that would be covered under RGP SAJ-114 include the following, discharge of dredged or fill material into non-tidal waters of the United States for the construction of residential, commercial, recreational, and institutional projects, and restoration activities and their components, which comprise and are necessary for the construction, use and maintenance of such projects.
+Project components may include, but are not limited to, roads, parking lots, garages, yards, utility lines, temporary construction facilities, and stormwater management facilities.
+In addition, project components may also include temporary construction facilities necessary to support the project.
+Examples of residential projects include single family homes, and multiple and single unit developments.
+Examples of commercial projects include retail stores, light industrial facilities (which means business activity such as commercial distribution, assembly or manufacturing processes with no primary use of raw materials), research facilities, warehouses, distribution facilities, hotels, restaurants, business parks, and shopping centers.
+Examples of recreational projects include playgrounds, playing fields, golf courses, hiking trails, bike paths, horse paths, stables, nature centers and campgrounds.
+Examples of institutional projects include schools, fire stations, governmental office buildings, roads, judicial buildings, public works buildings, libraries, hospitals, and places of worship.
 Restoration activities include those designed to manipulate the physical, chemical, or biological characteristics of a site with the goal of returning or enhancing natural/historic ecological functions to a former or degraded aquatic resource.
+This permit applies only to the portions of Walton County and Bay County, Florida, as depicted on the SAJ-114 Boundary Map.